arthur-teixeira/monkey-interpreter/README.md

 - [ ] Concurrent GC

 ## Known bugs
+- [X] Running with -l flag is not loading the binary to the VM.
+- [X] Reassigning free variables loaded from a constant changes the value of the constant
-- [ ] Cannot print to stdout from compiled file
+- [ ] Cannot call nested functions